 \section{Results}

-We have evaluated our proposed registration algorithms on two magnetic resonance (MR) image datasets.
-The BrainWeb dataset \cite{BrainWeb} contains simulated brain MR volumes from several protocols, including T1-weighted (MR-T1), T2-weighted (MR-T2), and proton density (MR-PD).
-Here, we study a two-dimensional slice of MR-T1 (218 × 181).
-The intensities are normalized between 0 and 1.
-The second dataset used in this paper is Internet Brain Segmentation Repository (IBSR).
-IBSR consists of real and normal MR images provided by Massachusetts General Hospital (MGH) in association with Harvard Medical School.
-Again, we have studied a two-dimensional slice of the data.
+We evaluated our proposed registration algorithms on the magnetic resonance (MR) images available from the BrainWeb dataset \cite{cocosco1997brainweb, BrainWeb}.
+Both algorithms were also evaluated for the registration of retina images.
+For the MR Images, the BrainWeb dataset contains simulated brain MR volumes from several protocols, including T1-weighted (MR-T1), T2-weighted (MR-T2), and proton density (MR-PD).
+Here, we selected a two-dimensional slice of the MR-T1 ($218 \times 181$).
+The intensities were normalized between 0 and 1.

-Two different measures are used in this paper to compare the accuracy of registration.
+Two different measures were used in this paper to compare the accuracy of registration.
 First measure is the transformation root mean square error (RMSE) between the true and estimated transformations.
 We call this measure T-RMSE throughout this paper.
 T-RMSE is equal to:

 Where $N$ is the number of pixels.
 Second measure is RMSE between intensities of the reference and the registered images.
 We call this measure I-RMSE.
 I-RMSE is equal to: